"Your Information Technology Leader"

 Customers Impacted: Unknown

-How it Could Affect Your Business: Ransomware is the weapon of choice for both run-of-the-mill cybercriminals and nation state threat actors.
+How it Could Affect Your Business: Ransomware is the weapon of choice for both run-of-the-mill cybercriminals and nation-state threat actors.
 Every business needs to be ready for it.

 Exploit: Misconfiguration